dyng/ctrlsf.vim/README.md

 - You can modify or delete lines but **you can't insert**.
 (If it turns out that inserting is really needed, I'll implement it later.)

-- If a file's content varies from last search, CtrlSF will refuse to write your changes to that file (for safty concern).
+- If a file's content varies from last search, CtrlSF will refuse to write your changes to that file (for safety concern).
 As a rule of thumb, invoke a new search before editing, or just run `:CtrlSFUpdate`.

 ## Arguments